Skip to main content

 Written by Jimmy Mooring

-Juro forms have a questionnaire structure similar to the kinds that we frequently encounter online.
+Juro forms have a questionnaire structure similar to those we frequently encounter online.
 Each signing side has its own dedicated Forms tab, so you can assign the smartfields that you'd like the counterparty to fill out to their specific Q&A flow, and vice versa for internal members.

 The internal form will appear at the point of contract creation for internal users.
 Questions for internal users are created at the template level and are linked to your smartfields so that the answers appear where you need them on your contracts.